iterative/dvc.org/content/docs/user-guide/experiment-management/checkpoints.md

 ## Setting up a DVC pipeline

-DVC versions data and models and it also can version the machine learning model weights file, the checkpoints, during the training process.
-To enable this, you will need to run your model training under DVC pipeline.
+DVC versions data and it also can version the machine learning model weights file as checkpoints during the training process.
+To enable this, you will need to set up a DVC pipeline to train your model.

 Adding DVC pipline only takes a few commands.
 At the root of the project, run: